Charts in Home Assistant#

 aspect_ratio: "16:9"

-Charts require internet access.
-If Home Assistant is running on a local network without access to external services, the charts will not load.
+The chart requires internet access.
+If Home Assistant is running on a local network without access to external services, the chart will not load.

 Alternative — Custom Charts from MQTT Data#